paulklemm/mygo/README.md

 - `significance_cutoff`.
 Filter for significant GO terms
 - `dev`.
 Developer mode.
 Do not use this.
 - `simplify_ontologies`.
 Run computational heavy GO term simplification.
+- `do_gse`.
+Conduct a GSEA analysis.
+Deactivate if you do not pipe in a whole gene set.

 ## Installation